MadPatrick/somfy/README.md

 ## Somfy login

-You need to register you Somfy products and add them to your Tahoma or Connexxoon box
+You need to register you Somfy products and add them to your Tahoma or Connexoon box

 https://www.somfy.nl/nieuw-account-aanmaken